Get a free, no obligation personal loan quote with rates as low as 9.99%

 • Never ask for assignment of wages or automatic deduction from your paycheque.

-• Try to contact you more than 3 times a week.
+• Not try to contact you more than 3 times a week.

-• A payday lender cannot try to contact anyone but you to discuss any issues with your loan.
+• Not try to contact anyone but you to discuss any issues with your loan.

 Bottom Line

-Before you consider taking on any kind of debt, especially a payday loan you need to have a repayment plan in place.
+Before you consider taking on any kind of debt, especially a payday loan, you need to have a repayment plan in place.
 The consequences of being unable to make your loan payments on time can negatively affect your finances and cause unnecessary debt.
+Unless you’re in immediate need of funds and can’t qualify for a traditional loan, you may want to consider payday loan alternatives to minimize your risk.

 Who can I contact if I’m concerned about my rights with a payday lender?